fede-bello/portfolio/README.md

   /types         # Shared TypeScript types
 ```

-## Notes

-- Replace placeholders like [Your Bio Here] with your content.
-- Contact form is non-functional; wire it to a backend or form service.
-- Smooth scrolling is enabled; use anchor links as needed.

 ## Theming

 - Theme stored in localStorage under `theme` and applied as `dark` class on `<html>`.